-97. Fourth, the payments were made in sporadic installments, many in whole dollar amounts, and with no correlation to the collateral financed.
+95. Fourth, the payments were in whole dollar amounts with no correlation to the amounts

-98. Fifth, the payments were contrary to the Exit Plan.
+96. Fifth, the payments were contrary to the Exit Plan.

-99. Sixth, GECC knew the source of repayment to the Second Investors (the Bogus Costco and they would rely on false Support Documents to support their expectation of payment from Costco.
+97. Sixth, GECC knew the source of repayment to the Second Investors (the Bogus Costco and they would rely on false Support Documents to support their expectation of payment from Costco.

 POs) did not exist.
-Thus, the Second Investors were being cheated as part of an expansion of the fraud lawful entitlement to these monies.
-Accordingly, GECC extracted its piece of the Conspiracy.
+Thus, the Second Investors were being cheated as part of an expansion of the fraud

-100. Seventh, GECC insisted on getting 100% of the mythical Final Success Fee and keeping information and belief) its Internal Policies and industry standards.
+98. Seventh, knowing there were no profits, GECC insisted on getting 100% of the mythical

+Final Success Fee and keeping 100% of its historical Success Fees.
+By demanding and taking the Final information and belief) its Internal Policies and industry standards.